Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 Criminal history information can thus provide insights into the character of a person of interest by analyzing their records for any interaction with law enforcement agencies.

 The first place to search for criminal records at the county level would be by contacting the Clerk of the District Courts of Kerr County.
-This District Court has a dedicated online search tool to quickly and conveniently locate Kerr County criminal records for free.5

 A screenshot showing the Criminal Case Records search page from the Kerr County Public Records website with the required fields to search, including the search and clear button at the bottom.